 - Week 2: Create a digital photo inventory

-- Week 4: Create a core file structure for your digital photos
+- Week 4: Create a core file structure

 - Week 5: Sort your digital photos